HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/CreateAServletForStaticFiles.md

     "
     ```

-5) In the left column of RAD, expand myServlet > right mouse on "WebContent" > New > File > File name = "index.html" > select the "source" tab and paste these contents into the lower pane: "Hello from the myServlet index.html"
+8) In the left column of RAD, expand myServlet > right mouse on "WebContent" > New > File.
+Set the File name = "index.html".
+Select the "source" tab and paste these contents into the lower pane: "Hello from the myServlet index.html"

-6) In the left column of RAD, expand myServlet > WebContent > Right mouse on WEB-INF > new file > Name = "web.xml" > click on the "source" tab in the right pane (for the contents of web.xml) > paste in these contents :
+9) In the left column of RAD, expand myServlet > WebContent > Right mouse on WEB-INF > new file.
+Set the Name = "web.xml".
+Click on the "source" tab in the right pane (for the contents of web.xml) > paste in these contents :

 ```xml
     <?xml version="1.0" encoding="UTF-8"?>